malishav/OSCOAP/draft-selander-ace-object-security-05.md

 The Object-Security option is critical, safe to forward, part of the cache key, and not repeatable. {{obj-sec-option}} illustrates the structure of the Object-Security option.

 A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
 The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
 The effect of this is that messages with the Object-Security option will never generate cache hits.
-To further prevent caching, a Max-Age option with value zero can be added to the protected CoAP responses.
+To further prevent caching, a Max-Age option with value zero SHOULD be added to the protected CoAP responses.

 ~~~~~~~~~~~
 +-----+---+---+---+---+-----------------+--------+--------+